geodynamics/Rayleigh/README.md

  Getting Started
  ----------------
 The following documents form the initial Rayleigh documentation.
+Note that the html version of the Diagnostics_Plotting document, which is automatically generated from a Jupyter notebook, is more cleanly formatted than the pdf version.

 | Document | Description |
 |----------|-------------|